wjbarberjr/CSPB-3308-Team-3/SQL_TESTING.md

 __Table Name:__ users
 __Table Description:__ This table stores basic user data to assist with login/verfication and to pass to other pages to keep track of the user__
+__Fields:__
+- id int(The primary key identifying the users table)
-__Fields:__ first_name(This is so we can verify users and greet them on our page to make it more personal),
+- first_name(This is so we can verify users and greet them on our page to make it more personal)
-last_name(This is so we can verify users and greet them on our page to make it more personal),
+- last_name(This is so we can verify users and greet them on our page to make it more personal)
-dob(This will help us count calories and caloric burn, as well as provide fitness advice based on age),
+- dob(This will help us count calories and caloric burn, as well as provide fitness advice based on age)
-gender(This will allow us to adjust caloric burn and provide advice based on gender),
+- gender(This will allow us to adjust caloric burn and provide advice based on gender)
-login_name(This is unique user selected screen name for authentication),
+- login_name(This is unique user selected screen name for authentication)
-email(This will be used to monetize or advertise as well as to reset password),
+- email(This will be used to monetize or advertise as well as to reset password)
-password(This allows the user to authenticate their account privately)
+- password(This allows the user to authenticate their account privately)

 List of tests for verifying each table:
 You must also provide the following (in SQL_TESTING.md)for each data access method (at least one access method for each table or query required to get the data to display):